jmalmadclc/PublicKB/Disaster Recovery/safehaven-gracefully-shutdown-srn.md

   a.	`scstadmin -list_target`

   b.
-Perform the following command with each IQN pasted into the <target name> field: `scstadmin -rem_target <the target name> -driver iscsi`
+Perform the following command with each IQN pasted into the <target name> field: `scstadmin -disable_target <the target IQN name> -driver iscsi`

 5. Deactivate the Pluns (logical volumes) for the protection groups:
   a.
 Run `lvscan`